Temi9568/FlyeFit/README.md

 # Current Features
 * Program automatically books a gymslot for the enduser at a scheduled time.
+[Does as it says]

 # TO DO
-* Implement Re that makes sure the time argument is in the write format.
+* Implement Regular expression that makes sure the 'booking_time' argument is in the write format.

 # Disclaimer